Duubemmm/Random-Quote-App/README.md

 # Overview

-The Random Quote App generates a random quote from a collection of quotes and displays it dynamically on the web page.
-Users can interact with a button to get a new quote or copy the current quote.
-The app is built with HTML, CSS, and JavaScript and is designed to be responsive across devices.
+This is a Random Quote App that displays famous and inspirational quotes fetched from an API.
+Users can view random quotes, filter quotes by category (famous or inspirational), and share or copy quotes to the clipboard.
+The app is built using HTML, CSS, and JavaScript.

 https://github.com/Duubemmm/Random-Quote-App

 # Features

+**Random Quote Generation:**

+Fetches quotes from an external API.

+Displays a random quote when the page loads.

-Dynamic Quote Generation: Displays a new random quote with each button click.
+Users can generate a new random quote by clicking the "Random" button.

-Responsive Design: Optimized for desktop, tablet, and mobile devices.

-Minimalist Design: Clean and user-friendly UI.
+**Filter Quotes by Category:**

+Users can view only **famous quotes** or **inspirational quotes** by clicking the respective buttons.

+The author's name is displayed prominently above the quote.

+**Share or Copy Quotes:**

+Users can share quotes using the **Web Share API.**

+If the Web Share API is not supported, the quote is copied to the clipboard.

+**Responsive Design:**

+The app is fully responsive and works seamlessly on different screen sizes

 # Built With